Bylaws of the Federal Reserve Bank of St. Louis

 Section 3.
 Meetings.

 There shall be a regular meeting of the Board of Directors in eight months of the year as scheduled by the Chair during the prior calendar year.
 The directors may at any meeting dispense with or agree to a different date for any succeeding regular meeting of the Board of Directors.
 The Chair may call a special meeting at any time and shall do so upon the written request of any three directors or of the President.
 No notice need be given of regular meetings.
 Notice of the time and place of special meetings shall be given by telephone or in writing a reasonable time before the date of the meeting, except that in an emergency, notice may be given in any manner and at any time which is reasonable under the circumstances.
 Notice of any special meeting may be omitted if notice is waived in writing by each of the directors.
-Unless the Chair shall otherwise direct, meetings shall be held at the Bank.
+Unless the Chair shall otherwise direct, meetings shall be held at the Bank, with virtual attendance as an option when the necessary technology is available.

 Section 4.
 Quorum and Manner of Acting.

-1. All matters other than supervisory matters.
-A majority of the directors shall constitute a quorum for the transaction of business.
+1. All matters other than Supervisory Matters and Executive Appointments.
+A majority of the directors in office at the time shall constitute a quorum for the transaction of business.
 Action by the Board of Directors shall be upon the vote of a majority of the directors present at any meeting at which a quorum is present.
 Less than a quorum may adjourn from time to time until a quorum is in attendance.
 Action may also be taken through unanimous written consent of the directors.

 2. Action by Virtual Meeting.
 Action by the Board of Directors or by any committee of the Board of Directors may be by virtual meeting, as long as each participant in the virtual meeting can hear every other participant.
 As used in these Bylaws, a virtual meeting means a meeting by any electronic, telephonic, or other means pursuant to which each participant in the meeting is able to hear every other participant.